weishiuchang/writeups/onprem-kube-dashboard/README.md

     - eas.fireflyclass.com
 ```

-Note `https://eas.fireflyclass.com` is exposed through our Traefik ingress controller, which simply takes the [direct redirect return from Dex](https://github.com/dexidp/dex/issues/448) (via a GET request parameter) to give us a `wildcard` redirect capability.
-Of course, for this to work for our browser, we should add yet another entry to our `/etc/hosts` so our host can lookup the hostname:
+Note `https://eas.fireflyclass.com` is exposed through our Traefik ingress controller, which simply takes the [direct redirect return from Dex](https://github.com/dexidp/dex/issues/448) (via a GET request parameter) to give us a `wildcard` redirect capability, which is super convenient if we want to use this oauth proxy for more than just the Kubernetes Dashboard.
+Of course, for this to work for our browser, we should add yet another entry to our `/etc/hosts` so our host can lookup the hostname since we're not running our own DNS server:

 ```bash
 kubectl -n kube-system get services traefik